Azure/gpt-rag-agentic/README.md

 | `PYTHON_ENABLE_INIT_INDEXING`        | `1` | Enables initial Python indexing. |
 | `PYTHON_ISOLATE_WORKER_DEPENDENCIES` | `1` | Isolates Python worker dependencies. |

-#### Azure App Service Specific Settings
+#### Azure Function App Specific Settings

-These variables must be configured directly in Azure App Service as **Application Settings**, and do not need to be included in your local `.env` file.
+These variables must be configured directly in Function App Service as **Application Settings**, and do not need to be included in your local `.env` file.
 The recommended values are provided below.

 | **Variable**                         | **Recommended Value** | **Description** |
 |--------------------------------------|----------------------|-----------------|